siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

   * Raw Gcode blocks or JSON wrapped Gcode blocks are presented on the data channel
   * Blocks are read one line at a time
   * Lines terminated with LF, CR or both
-  * All input is interpreted as Gcode (or whatever data prototocl is in effect).
+  * All input is interpreted as Gcode (or whatever data protocol is in effect).
 All else is treated as an error.
   * No response is provided back on the data channel (no echo, acknowledgements, or errors)
 * Control Channel
   * Control channel accepts all other commands and controls, including:
     * Configuration commands (JSON and text mode)
-    * Single-character controls: !, % ~
+    * Single-character controls: !, %, ~
   * Control channel returns all responses, including
     * JSON response objects
     * JSON status reports